geraldmc/modular_arch_python_v1/README.md

-# Modular Architecture for informatics in Python - v1
+# Modular Architecture for Informatics in Python - v1

 ## Overview